 Not everyone with the symptoms above will have cancer but see your general practitioner (GP) if you are concerned.

-If your doctor suspects you have testicular cancer, they will order a range of diagnostic tests to confirm the diagnosisUsing medical test results, identify and name a disease and/or condition., and refer you to a specialist for treatment.
+If your doctor suspects you have testicular cancer, they may order the following tests to confirm the diagnosisthe process of identifying a disease based on signs and symptoms, patient history and medical test results and refer you to a specialist for treatment:

 Exploratory Surgery

 After conducting the previously mentioned diagnostic tests, your doctor may strongly suspect that you have a testicular cancer.
 In most cases, a diagnosis can be confirmed after a biopsyremoval of a section of tissue to analyse for cancer cells, where a section of tissue is removed and analysed for cancer cells.
 However, doctors avoid conducting a biopsy in patients who have suspected testicular cancer as there is a small risk that making an incision in the scrotum could cause cancer cells to spread.
-As such, the only way to confirm the diagnosis safely is to perform a unilateral orchidectomy (removal of one testicle).
+As such, the only way to confirm the diagnosis safely is to perform a unilateralaffecting one side orchidectomy.

 Once the testicle has been removed, it will be sent to a laboratory and analysed for cancer cells.